qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 The constructor receives instances of the active layer (:class:`QgsVectorLayer
 <qgis.core.QgsVectorLayer>`), the global style (:class:`QgsStyle
-<qgis.core.QgsStyle>`) and current renderer.
+<qgis.core.QgsStyle>`) and the current renderer.
 If there is no
 renderer or the renderer has different type, it will be replaced with our new renderer, otherwise we will use the current renderer (which has already the type we need).
 The widget contents should be updated to show current state of the renderer.
-When the renderer dialog is accepted, widget's :meth:`renderer
+When the renderer dialog is accepted, the widget's :meth:`renderer
 <qgis.gui.QgsRendererWidget.renderer>` method is called to get the current
 renderer --- it will be assigned to the layer.